 Electronic Conduction: Classical and Quantum Theory to Nanoelectronic Devices provides a concise, complete introduction to the fundamental principles of electronic conduction in microelectronic and nanoelectronic devices, with an emphasis on integrating the quantum aspects of conduction.

-- Self-contained.
-Gives a complete introduction to classical and quantum aspects of conduction in nanometer scale devices.
+- Gives a complete account of classical and quantum aspects of conduction in nanometer scale devices

-- Highlights the bridge to modern electronics, first presenting the physics then the engineering complications related to quantum behaviour.
+- Highlights the bridge to modern electronics, first presenting the physics, and then the engineering complications related to quantum behaviour

-- Gives a comprehensive overview of the literature and will enable readers to conduct their own research.
+- Discusses all the issues that will enable readers to conduct their own research

 Table of Contents